 The validity of our common stock offered hereby will be passed upon for us by The Law Offices of Craig V. Butler, Irvine, California.
-The principal of the Law Offices of Craig V. Butler, Mr. Craig V. Butler owns 75,166 shares of our common stock and stock options to acquire 79,318 shares of our common stock at an exercise price \$0.2634 per share.
+The principal of the Law Offices of Craig V. Butler, Mr. Craig V. Butler owns 75,166 shares of our common stock, stock options under our 2019 Equity Incentive Plan to acquire 79,318 shares of our common stock at an exercise price \$0.2634 per share, and 50,000 restricted stock units under our 2019 Equity Incentive Stock Plan, which will vest upon the earlier of (a) the expiration of any lock-up period that includes any of our securities owned by the Advisor after the uplift of the Corporation to a national exchange (NASDAQ, NYSE, etc.) or (b) January 1, 2023.